ansible-collections/community.grafana/README.md

 ## More Information

-For more information about Ansible's Grafana integration, join the `#ansible-community` channel on Freenode IRC, and browse the resources in the [Grafana Working Group](https://github.com/ansible/community/wiki/Grafana) Community wiki page.
+For more information about Ansible's Grafana integration, join the `#ansible-community` channel on [irc.libera.chat](https://libera.chat/), and browse the resources in the [Grafana Working Group](https://github.com/ansible/community/wiki/Grafana) Community wiki page.

 ## License